MahmoudHassanen99/NLLB-200-600M-fine-tuning/README.md

 ### Streamlit App
-can try the model with streamlit app based on huggingface space from here: [Streamlit App](https://mhassanen-nllb-en-ar-translation.hf.space/)
+To try the model with streamlit app based on huggingface space from here: [Streamlit App](https://mhassanen-nllb-en-ar-translation.hf.space/)

 ### Usage